flutter/website/src/content/platform-integration/ios/install-ios/index.md

 ---
-title: Add iOS devtools for Flutter
+title: Add iOS as a target platform for Flutter
 description: Configure your system to develop Flutter for iOS.
-short-title: Add iOS DevTools
+short-title: Set up iOS compilation
-target-list: [macOS, Android, Web]
+target-list: [macOS, Android, web]
 ---

-To choose the guide to add iOS devtools to your Flutter configuration, click the [Getting Started path][] you followed.
+To choose the guide to add the iOS compiler and simulator to your Flutter configuration, click the [Getting Started path][] you followed.

 <div class="card-deck mb-8">